Country of Belize Tourism and Central America Travel Guide - Hotels in Belize

 The city so central to their country, they named it twice.
 Although the capital city is Belmopan, the largest city in the country is Belize City, with a population of about 65,000.
 Belize was known as British Honduras until 1981 when they gained their independence from Britain; at that time they named the country after their largest city.
 Even today, when locals say they are "going to Belize", they mean the city, not the country.

 Related blog post: A driving tour of downtown Belize City-video

 Belize enjoys a subtropical climate, somewhat similar to that of South Florida.The temperature in Belize is typically in the 70s to mid-90s.
-There is a "wet" and a "dry" season, with the dry season lasting approximately from late November through May.
+There is a "wet" and a "dry" season, with the dry season lasting approximately from early December through May.
 Rainstorms can occur during the dry season, but they are usually brief.
 Over the past few years, changes in global weather patterns have made the dry and wet seasons less predictable.
-Hurricanes are a potential threat from July to early November.
-The worst in recent memory was Hurricane Iris, which struck Placencia in southern Belize in October 2002.
+Hurricanes are a potential threat from July to late October.
+The worst hurricane in recent memory that affected our island in a significant way was Hurricane Iris, which struck Placencia in southern Belize in October 2002.
 Visit our Belize weather page for a month-by-month weather description.

 Related blog post: More before/after hurricane images

 Request complete information on our Belize adventure packages!